chaoss/wg-data-science/practitioner-guides/demonstrating-org-value.md

 * How difficult would it be to switch to something else?
 Or fork and maintain internally?
 And what would that cost be?
 * What would the impact of an unplanned security event be?

-**Opportunities:** There are opportunities to drive or influence the open source project to better suit your organization’s needs.
+**Opportunities**: There are opportunities to drive or influence the open source project to better suit your organization’s needs.

 * Does it currently have features or initiatives on the roadmap that would be beneficial?
 If yes, how so?
 * If it went in another direction, how would it affect your organization?